HisashiKato/PicoDVI/Readme.md

 In other words, the updated contents are not reflected when compiling with Arduino IDE.
 So I copied the contents of the `software/libdvi` folder to the `src/libdvi` folder.

-I would like to send a pull request, but when I use this modified library on my Raspberry Pi Pico 2 (RP2350), I occasionally experience problems with the USB serial port in my environment.
-In addition, I have not yet figured out how to send a pull request.
-So I will not send one.
+I would like to send a pull request, but I haven't studied it enough and I don't know how to do it yet, so I haven't sent one yet.

 (Translated into English using a translation site.
 Sorry if it's wrong.)